isblab/stop/README.md

 3. More comprehensive tests and coverage report badge on the readme
 4. Sampling the inner regions of hyper-rectangles by allowing diagonal iterable ranges

-### Manuscript

-Pasani S, Viswanath S. A Framework for Stochastic Optimization of Parameters for Integrative Modeling of Macromolecular Assemblies.
-Life.
-2021; 11(11):1183. https://doi.org/10.3390/life11111183

-The relevant paper can be found [here](https://doi.org/10.3390/life11111183).
-Paper-related scripts and the explanation for the reproduction of figures can be found at the zenodo link [here](https://doi.org/10.5281/zenodo.5521444).